rows/hiring/job descriptions/Desktop-Apps-Engineer-(Senior)_Porto.md

 ### Current open positions
 * We are looking for desktop application engineers who will be a fit for our team A1.
     * See what each Team does [here](../Teams.md).
-    * Team A1 is the most recently created team.
+    * Team A1 is the most recent team.
 Their responsibility is to build the most beautiful, incredibly, fast and awesome desktop application for our dear users.
-On this team, you will have the chance to contribute with your knowledge on creating not also the new application but to create the development process, pipelines and other technical challenges needed to create this new application.
+On this team, you will have the chance to contribute with your knowledge on creating not only the new application but to set up the development process, pipelines and other technical challenges needed to create this new application.
 * Note: It is possible to move between teams.

 # About you